CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 This versatile pasta – often eaten with creamy or meaty sauces – is probably the most well-known on our list.
 But what is the origin of the word tagliatelle?
 Its name comes from a verb which translates as ‘to slice’ or ‘to cut’: tagliare.
 So, tagliatelle literally means ‘small slices’, perfectly describing the long strips of this ribbon-like pasta!

-Although most would associate spaghetti with bolognese sauce, it is tagliatelli which most frequently accompanies an authentic bolognese sauce in Italy.
+Although most would associate spaghetti with bolognese sauce, it is tagliatelle which most frequently accompanies an authentic bolognese sauce in Italy.
 Cosa aspetti?
-Try making your own Tagliatelle Bolognese using this recipe.

 Picture: cookbookman (Creative Commons 2.0)

-To finish, we have another recipe in Italian for you.
-Follow this step-by-step guide to create a tasty Italian sausage sauce – the perfect compliment to this ‘wagon wheel’ pasta.
+To finish, we have another Italian recipe for you.
+Follow this step-by-step guide to create a tasty Italian sausage sauce—the perfect complement to this wagon wheel pasta.

 CBG 2.21 | Als ich ein Kind war, durfte ich nicht so viel fernsehen